Changan UNI-V

-The Changan UNI-V is a compact car produced by Chinese auto manufacturer Changan.
+The Changan UNI-V is a compact sedan produced by Chinese auto manufacturer Changan.

 Overview

-The Changan UNI-V is the third product of the UNI-series, and also the first sedan of the series.
+The Changan UNI-V is the third product of the UNI-series, and also the first fastback of the series.
 It was first unveiled to the public during the 2021 Guangzhou Auto Show.

 The Changan UNI-V was developed on the new lightweight Modular Platform Architecture, also called as Ark Architecture.
 The platform is the base of the highly rigid and lightweight body of the UNI-V according to Changan Automobile.
+The Ark architecture also offers six airbags and the white body chassis is 70% high-strength steel.

 Powertrain

 The Changan UNI-V is powered by a 1.5 liter turbo engine developed by Changan Automobile inhouse with a maximum power of 138 kW and a maximum speed of 205 km/h.

 Interior

 The interior design of the UNI-V adopts a 3+1 quadruple screen layout design.
 The hovering instrument panel is placed above the steering wheel, displaying high-frequency interactive information such as speed and navigation from the instrument panel with a 10° eye movement when looking at the road ahead.